jonathanrmarsh4/HealthPilot/replit.md

 - Dark mode support and responsive design, optimized for mobile/tablet, including PWA support for iOS.
 - Visualizations for biomarker trends, readiness score, and health score.
 - User-customizable dashboard with persistent widget visibility and order preferences.
 - Purple sparkly AI Chat Widget with clear chat feature that preserves history in the database.
+Chat bubble is minimized by default for better UX.
 - Redesigned Training Page with a daily-focused UX and organized sidebar navigation.
 - Universal Tile Management System for customizable page layouts with drag-and-drop reordering.